aeroniemi/ZoomDeclutter/README.md

 ## What does it do?

 Based on the current zoom level in EuroScope, it can display or hide sectors elements.
 The settings for the zoom are saved in the ASR, allowing you to have multiple configurations.
+This clears up a radar screen, making it easier to read, whilst also keeping all the vital information avaiable when the controller needs it.

 Example: Working on LFFF_CTR, an aircraft needs to intercept the LFPG ILS 09L, so you'd zoom in on LFPG, and the centerlines would appear, then just unzoom and back to the en-route view.